 Yes, absolutely.
-Multiple Verizon 4G LTE Network Extenders can be installed in the same building, and devices will hand-off seamlessly from one device to the next.
-You can read more about how to arrange the devices in the the Deployment Guide.
+Multiple Verizon 4G LTE Network Extenders can be installed in the same building, and devices will hand off seamlessly from one device to the next.
+You can read more about how to arrange the devices in the Deployment Guide.

 Can I limit access to the extender to specific users?

 No – any Verizon devices in range of the device will connect to the Verizon 4G LTE Network Extender 3 for Enterprise.
 The Network Extender can support up to 64 active users and 300 idle users.
 In most cases, you shouldn't see any performance issues by having unknown devices using the signal.